amundsen-io/amundsengremlin/docs/neptune_for_amundsen.md

 ## IAM authentication

 You should use IAM authentication.
 However, it comes with some mild complications.
-The gremlin transport is usually websockets, and the requests-aws4auth library we use elsewhere is for requests, which does not support websockets at all.
-In the [amazon-neptune-tools]( https://github.com/awslabs/amazon-neptune-tools/tree/master/neptune-python-utils), there is an example for authenticating gremlin websocket connection which is reused herein.
+The gremlin transport is usually websockets, and the requests-aws4auth library we use elsewhere is for [requests](https://requests.readthedocs.io/en/master/), which does not support websockets at all.
+In [amazon-neptune-tools]( https://github.com/awslabs/amazon-neptune-tools/tree/master/neptune-python-utils), there is an example for authenticating gremlin websocket connection which is reused herein.
 (But is technically an example so may or may not work in your circumstances.)